luzyrawr/programming-fundamentals/Algoritmos y Estructura de Datos.md

 There are two major types of linked lists:
 - Singly Linked List: each node has a reference to the next node
-- Double Linked List: each node has a reference to the previous node and the next node
+- Doubly Linked List: each node has a reference to the previous node and the next node